Monthly Archive for April, 2012

 On the Red Line on Saturday (on my way to test out the Expo line – see earlier post) there was an unusual spectacle in one of the carriages.
 This woman had some headphones halfway on, and was singing Beatles songs at the top of her voice!
 She was at the start of “All My Loving” when I got on (I’ve written some of the lyrics down to remind me of the moment).
 After their initial surprise, people were doing that typical “I don’t see anything unusual” look, trying not to notice her by looking everywhere but in her direction.

 I imagine they thought she was crazy.
-Perhaps she was, or perhaps she was just having an odd day, but for sure she was also just enjoying herself immensely, not Continue reading ‘All My Loving…’
+Perhaps she was, or perhaps she was just having an odd day, but for sure she was also just enjoying herself immensely, not […] Click to continue reading this post

 Now Arriving…!